bgoonz/python-gitbook/_BACKUP/interview-prep/interview-resources/150-practice-problems-and-solutions.md

 **18.** Write a Python program to calculate the sum of three given numbers, if the values are equal then return three times of their sum.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-18.php)​

-**19.** Write a Python program to get a new string from a given string where "Is" has been added to the front.
-If the given string already begins with "Is" then return the string unchanged.
+**19.** Write a Python program to get a new string from a given string where “Is” has been added to the front.
+If the given string already begins with “Is” then return the string unchanged.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-19.php)​

-**20.** Write a Python program to get a string which is n \(non-negative integer\) copies of a given string.
+**20.** Write a Python program to get a string which is n (non-negative integer) copies of a given string.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-20.php)​

-**21.** Write a Python program to find whether a given number \(accept from the user\) is even or odd, print out an appropriate message to the user.
+**21.** Write a Python program to find whether a given number (accept from the user) is even or odd, print out an appropriate message to the user.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-21.php)​

 **22.** Write a Python program to count the number 4 in a given list.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-22.php)​

-**23.** Write a Python program to get the n \(non-negative integer\) copies of the first 2 characters of a given string.
+**23.** Write a Python program to get the n (non-negative integer) copies of the first 2 characters of a given string.
 Return the n copies of the whole string if the length is less than 2.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-23.php)​

 **24.** Write a Python program to test whether a passed letter is a vowel or not.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-24.php)​

 **25.** Write a Python program to check whether a specified value is contained in a group of values.
-[Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) _Test Data_ : 3 -&gt; \[1, 5, 8, 3\] : True -1 -&gt; \[1, 5, 8, 3\] : False
+[Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) *Test Data* : 3 -&gt; \[1, 5, 8, 3\] : True -1 -&gt; \[1, 5, 8, 3\] : False

 ​[Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-25.php)​